The 39 Best Christmas Towns in the United States

 The smell of fire-roasted chestnuts and mulled wine fills the air.
 You feel a chill, but the blanket of fresh white flakes makes the cold bit not just bearable but enjoyable.
 Ice skating ends with a mug of hot chocolate (with marshmallows and whipped cream, of course).
 Mr. and Mrs. Claus are waiting to greet you with candy canes.
 Twinkling lights adorn every house, tree and lamp post down the street; as much as this sounds like a scene from a Hallmark holiday movie, it could be your ideal winter break, particularly if you book a stay at one of these charming areas—aka the best Christmas towns in the U.S.

-Stepped in history and overflowing with snow-dusted New England charm, Stowe, Vermont, has played the part of the setting and film location for countless Christmas movies.
-(Scroll down to number 3 to learn more about it.)
+- The Real “Hallmark” Christmas Town: Stowe, Vermont, has played the part of the setting and film location for countless Christmas movies.

 A Bavarian-style village with heaps of holiday spirit, Leavenworth puts seasonal sights, smells and sounds on display all December.
-The intoxicating aroma of roasted chestnuts wafts through the air.
-Carolers sing in the streets, which are strung with half a million lights.
+It doesn’t earn the appellation of the ultimate holiday town for nothing.
+Here, the intoxicating aroma of roasted chestnuts wafts through the air and carolers sing in the holiday light-laden streets.
+You’ll want to go sledding on one of the town’s many hills, visit the Nutcracker Museum and make friends with Santa’s transit workers at Leavenworth Reindeer Farm.
 The only thing missing is a Hallmark movie credit.
 We’re guessing that’s coming soon.

 Dolly Parton is basically the patron saint of everything.
 Seemingly the holidays are no exception.
 Her theme park, Dollywood (which, no disrespect to Disney World, might just be the happiest place on earth), hosts the Smoky Mountain Christmas Festival with millions of twinkling lights, fireworks and live performances.
 The town of Pigeon Forge itself throws Winterfest and illuminates the 200-foot-high observation wheel in a spectacularly festive fashion.